BLOOMBERG Arts Intern college

 Background

 Did your BAI experience spark a lasting interest in the arts sector?
-If you’re ready to continue your arts career journey, the Bloomberg College Arts Intern program offers a unique opportunity to delve deeper into the field.
+If you’re ready to continue your arts career journey, the Bloomberg Arts Intern College program offers a unique opportunity to delve deeper into the field.

 ADVANCE YOUR CREATIVE JOURNEY THAT BEGAN WITH BAI

-The Bloomberg College Arts Intern program is not just a summer internship; it's a springboard into your future in the arts.
+The Bloomberg Arts Intern College program is not just a summer internship; it's a springboard into your future in the arts.
 We’re offering a dynamic, real-world experience beyond the typical intern role.
 You won't just be working.
 You'll be contributing, learning, and growing.
 Dive back into a community that values your ideas and gives you the platform to make a tangible impact.

 SHAPE THE FUTURE OF ARTS & CULTURE.
 FORGE YOUR CAREER.